CRESS Cheat Sheet

 2. Pay attention to the two parts that you pronounce separately

-There’s an understanding that the symbols represent a general area of tongue placement without specifying fine detail
+1. For simplicity, the symbols represent a general area of tongue placement without fine detail

-This is evident in a^r as in hurt where the tongue is a bit higher than in the a^ in but.
-It might even be written a^^ but this clutters the system.
+2. This is evident in a^r as in hurt where the tongue is a bit higher than in the a^ in but.
+It might even be written a^^ but detail complicates and clutters.

-2. These would be less systematic, less phonemic, and less phonetically indicative but visually conservative
+• These would be less systematic, less analytic, and less phonetically indicative but visually conservative